Hair Growth Education

 How Botanical Compounds Interact With Hair Biology

 Botanical ingredients are most useful when they are understood mechanistically, not generically.
-Plant-derived compounds may interact with hair biology through antioxidant support, inflammatory pathway modulation, scalp environment support, signaling effects, and hormonal pathway influence depending on the ingredient and context.
+Plant-derived compounds may interact with hair biology through antioxidant support, scalp environment support, signaling effects, and hormone-related pathways depending on the ingredient and context.

 This is where follicle biology, scalp biology, and ingredient science begin to overlap.